Topics Map > UW-Madison > IT > Networking and Telecommunications

 Strong and adaptable rules provide better and more consistent protection.
 However, strong and adaptable rules are more likely to have short term impact on university operations as they are tuned to maximum necessary protections and minimize inadvertent interference.

 The principles and decision-making process established by the policy help reduce cybersecurity risk to the institution by enabling stronger and more adaptable protections than would otherwise be possible.
-The Policy, along with Phase I of the Policy Implementation, are designed to:
+The Policy and Implementation Plan, are designed to:

 Enable more extensive and adaptable use of common (shared) network firewall rules.
 This is accomplished by applying firewall management principles that are responsive to the needs of the institution, along with a collaborative decision-making process to ensure that those needs are heard and addressed.